Introduction to Human Development

 - SoftwareDetails - Please refer students to link for requirements: http://www.une.edu.au/current-students/support/it-services/hardware It is essential for students to have reliable internet access in order to participate in and complete your units, regardless of whether they contain an on campus attendance or intensive school component.

-This unit provides a general introduction to how humans develop, and investigates the biological processes involved in development and ageing.
+This subject provides a general introduction to how humans develop, and investigates the biological processes involved in development and ageing.
 Biological, physiological and cognitive changes that occur throughout the human life-cycle will be covered.
-Beginning with embryo development, this unit then explores aspects of development in childhood, adolescence, adulthood, old age and death.
+Beginning with embryo development, this subject then explores aspects of development in childhood, adolescence, adulthood, old age and death.
 The impact of environment and other factors on development will also be explored.